Quantum simulation of lattice gauge theories coupled to fermionic matter via anyonic regularization: Introduction

-One of the main difficulties in simulating LGTs, which remains an open problem to date, is that of the regularization of the Hilbert space of the gauge fields.
-The gauge groups relevant to Yang-Mills theory are Lie groups, meaning any computational encoding of these groups must be made finite in order to even store the system in the memory of a standard quantum computer.
-A variety of different techniques have been proposed for performing this regularization, in which there are two goals.
-First, the regularization should allow for a simple extrapolation to the full gauge group, where measurements correspond to physical observables, with systematically bounded error.
-Second, the regularization should not lead to large overheads in the digital quantum circuit realizations.
-We will now review prior proposals for a regularization scheme in light of these two constraints.
+A significant open problem in the simulation of LGTs is the regularization of the Hilbert space of the gauge fields.
+The gauge groups relevant to particle physics are Lie groups, and thereby require a regularization scheme to map onto the finite dimensional Hilbert spaces accessible on quantum computers.

-The most common and intuitive regularization scheme is direct truncation~\cite{Byrnes:2006a, Zohar:2015a, Zohar:2017a, Klco:2019a, Zohar:2019a, Klco:2020a, Kan:2022a, Rhodes:2024a}.
-Indexing the countably infinite irreps of the associated compact gauge group by integers $\lambda\in\mathbb{Z}$, one fixes some cutoff $\Lambda$ and retains only irreps $\lambda\in[-\Lambda,\Lambda]$.
-Choosing $\Lambda$ significantly larger than the energy scale of interest allows one to accurately simulate the low-energy physics of the system.
-However, for a given application, it remains unclear how large $\Lambda$ must be to obtain physically meaningful results without relying on already experimentally detected properties of the system, reducing the predictive power of this model.
-Moreover, since irreps $\lambda>\Lambda$ are undefined, it is unclear how to systematically bound the error as one extrapolates to the full gauge group, as divergences will arise in the coefficients.
-An additional problem is that a direct truncation of the gauge group $SU(N)$ leads to quantum circuit realizations that become increasingly more difficult to implement for all $N\geq 2$~\cite{Rhodes:2024a}.
+The most common regularization scheme is direct truncation~\cite{Byrnes:2006a, Zohar:2015a, Zohar:2017a, Klco:2019a, Zohar:2019a, Klco:2020a, Kan:2022a, Rhodes:2024a}.
+Indexing the countably infinite irreducible representations (irreps) of the gauge group by integers $\lambda\in\mathbb{Z}$, one fixes some cutoff $\Lambda$ and retains only representations indexed by $\lambda\in[-\Lambda,\Lambda]$.
+Choosing $\Lambda$ significantly larger than the energy scale of interest permits an accurate simulation of the low-energy physics of the system.
+However, since irreps for $\lambda > \Lambda$ are undefined, it is unclear how to systematically bound the truncation error in the continuum limit, the latter being required to recover the continuous spacetime in which observables become physical.
+Additionally, it is not known, for a given application, how large $\Lambda$ must be to obtain physically meaningful results without relying on experimentally verified properties of the system, reducing the predictive power of this model.
+We also note that direct truncation of the gauge group $SU(N)$ leads to untenable quantum circuit realizations for general $N\geq 2$~\cite{Rhodes:2024a}.